Workshop: I Write Use Cases...Do You?

-Aaron is also Co-Founder, COO and an Instructor at Business Analysis Knowledge Academy (BA Knowledge Academy), and the Founding President of the Bluegrass IIBA Chapter.
-He also serves as Regional Director of the Americas Eastern Region for IIBA®.
+Aaron is Co-Founder, COO and an Instructor at Business Analysis Knowledge Academy (BA Knowledge Academy) and the Founding President of the Bluegrass IIBA Chapter.
+He also serves as Regional Director of the Americas Eastern Region for IIBA®, and is the former Chairperson of the Role Delineation Committee, responsible for the relevancy and validity of the IIBA® certification program.

 Pass the Word: